-- Another trick is to coat each piece with butter.
+- Another trick is to coat each piece with oil or melted butter.
 This helps to make the baked pastry crisp, flaky and most importantly, delicious.

 - If you want to make these vegan, simply swap the goat’s cheese for some vegan cheese or tofu and use olive oil rather than butter.
 But do make sure any chocolate you use is suitable for vegans.

 - Swap the goat’s cheese for feta cheese if you prefer.

 - Don’t let the inclusion of chocolate put you off, it’s worth a try.

 Can I Make The Pastries Ahead of Time?

 - You can make these spinach filo parcels a couple of days ahead.
 Keep in the refrigerator before baking then pop in the oven just before they’re needed.

 - To freeze the pastries prior to baking, place on a flat baking surface and freeze for an hour.
 Once frozen, remove and pop into a container or bag.
 Will keep for 3 months.
 Bake from frozen for for 15 to 20 minutes.

 Middle Eastern Filo Pastries